-In this tutorial, learn how to edit PDF files using the powerful editing features in Acrobat XI, including how to edit PDF text and edit PDF images right in your PDF file.
+In this tutorial, learn how to edit PDF or edit PDF files using the powerful editing features in Acrobat XI, including how to edit PDF text and edit PDF images right in your PDF file.

 Steve Gottwals September 6, 2012